Diocesan Church Development Institute is presented by the Center for Leadership Training.

 A personal note from Mother Liz Tunney, Program Director of the Center for Leadership Training:

 I have been involved with the Church Development since 1997 when I first went through the program.
 I found that CDI offered very practical theories and methods for understanding and managing the life of a church community and the role of leaders both lay and ordained, regardless of size of the parish.
 My experience in CDI deepened my faith and made me a more effective leader in my parish as well as a resource for my diocese.
 Before experiencing a call to ordained ministry I put my CDI skills to use as a vestry member, a secretary, senior warden, and diocesan consultant.
 I was able to transfer many of the skills tools and techniques to my professional life as an internal consultant in the financial services industry.

 My CDI training had provided foundational training - the stuff you don’t learn in seminary - that enabled me to function effectively in my new role.
-Since coming to the Diocese of Long Island I have also continued to provide consulting services by facilitating retreats and coaching vestries and search committees.
+Since coming to the Diocese of Long Island I have also continued to provided consulting services by facilitating retreats and coaching vestries and search committees.

 Who are the trainers?

 The Diocesan Church Development Institute (DCDI) is a network of lay and ordained trainers from participating dioceses which oversees the promotion, development, and implementation of all DCDI's.
 The network also sets standards, develops curriculum, maintains continuity, and provides professional development opportunities for DCDI trainers.
 If you want more information check out www.diocesancdi.com